impshum/simple-twitter-fact-bot/readme.md

 --------------------------------------------------------------------------------

 woo.py is a very simple web scraper that grabs the top trending hashtag from <https://ritetag.com/hashtag-search> and simply prints it out.
 Beautiful Soup is fantastic!
-I'll leave you to debug what's required to run this script (check the top of woo.py and do the things * pip install 'module'.
-No keys required as it just scrapes the web.

 Again, to run the script